 Facilitate project schedule creation, maintenance, and compliance;

-Assure compliance with all standards, regulations and laws, safety policy, affirmative action, equal opportunity employment goals and protects from risk;
+Assure compliance with standards, regulations and laws, safety policy, affirmative action, equal opportunity employment goals and protects from risk;

 Responsible for the overall pre-construction, construction and closeout phases of each project;